siv-the-programmer/Ec2_instance_list_start_stop/README.md

 ![AWS EC2](https://img.shields.io/badge/AWS-EC2-orange?logo=amazonec2&logoColor=white)

 # Overview
-This project is a beginner-friendly AWS automation script built using Python, boto3, and AWS CLI.
+This project is an AWS automation script built using Python, boto3, and AWS CLI.

 It allows you to: